 - Repeated, unwanted contact (continuous phone calls, texts, DMs, voicemails, etc)

 - Using other people to make contact

-If you believe you are being stalked, please view our What to do if… page and consider making an appointment with a Confidential Advocate at Safer.
+If you believe you are being stalked, you deserve support.
+Please view our What to do if… page and consider making an appointment with a Confidential Advocate at Safer.